Last month was my first time cooking a Pottstown Cluster Community Meal for those in need. You can read

 2 gal. milk

 2 gal. chicken stock (I used ¾ c.
-Better Than Bouillon that I bought at Costco)
+Better Than Bouillon that I

 1 Tbsp. ground black pepper